-One of the biggest problems with computer crimes is that it is incredibly difficult to prove who was actually comitting a crime behind the screen.
+One of the biggest problems with computer crimes is that it is incredibly difficult to prove who was actually committing a crime behind the screen.
 Merely identifying the specific machine used in a computer crime is hard enough, but proving who was, or was not, using the computer when the crime actually occurred is even more challenging -especially if the computer is frequently used by more than one person.
-That’s why it is so important to only hire a Vista criminal lawyer who has knowledge and experience fighting these types of serious and complex charges.
+That’s why a judge has ruled that an IP address cannot be used as proof of someone’s identity.

-While this particular case took place in Washington and specifically applied to copyright infringement, it can still be useful for criminal lawyers in Vista as it helps set a legal precedent that could apply to all types of crimes involving computers and in areas outside of Washington -especially since Lasnik is a federal judge and not just operating at a local level.
+While this particular case took place in Washington and specifically applied to copyright infringement, it can still be useful for lawyers in Vista as it helps set a legal precedent that could apply to all types of crimes involving computers and in areas outside of Washington -especially since Lasnik is a federal judge and not just operating at a local level.

 Creative Commons Image by Collin Anderson